Renkum

 The surrounding of the municipality are mainly forest and river forelands.
 In the forest one can find tumulus of thousand years old.
 Findings from these tumulus can be seen in the Historic museum in Arnhem.

 History

-Renkum is more than a thousand years old.
+Renkum is over a thousand years old.
 The thousand-year anniversary was celebrated in 1970.
 In the early days, the name was written as Redinchem.
 In the 19th century Renkum developed itself.
-There existed six paper mills, three water-cornmills and one water-oil mill.
+Six paper mills, three water-cornmills and one water-oil mill were in operation.
 There were two factories, a treacle factory and a potato starch-flour factory.
 There was also a beer brewery and a tavern de Bok.

 Nowadays there is still paper industry The company is Parenco B.V., acquired by H2 Equity Partners in 2012.

 Population centres

 Topography

 Dutch Topographic map of the municipality of Renkum, June 2015.